 DON'T LET THIS HAPPEN TO YOU OR YOUR TEAM!

 Be sure everyone is aware of, and prepared for all Arc Flash dangers that could arise with a free Arc Flash Hazards Guide. $70 value, at no cost to you!
-Click Here To Request Your Guide.
-(It only takes a minute, even on mobile devices!)
+Get Your Arc Flash Guide Today.

 This video shows Donnie Johnson's brush with an Arc Blast that left him with 3rd degree burns down to his muscles on both arms and hands.
 He also created a website to promote Arc safety: Donnie's Accident.